Osiris Entertainment Executive Summary

 Osiris was created circa 2008, when CEO, Evan Crooke, realized an inherent strength, cultivated from his experience directing and distributing THE KILLING JAR.
 He understood producers, directors, and filmmaking as a whole, therefore, he could be viewed as a friend to the independent producer, and could offer the best service possible to the “manufacturers”.
 Evan realized the necessity and benefit of acquiring the entire process of distributing the film rather than just the digital aspects.
 This enables Osiris to focus on the long-term goals of worldwide distribution.

 Osiris Entertainment’s initial goal was to acquire quality, commercial, independent films at an affordable rate, and offer them to buyers domestically at better rates than its competitors, and utilize those films to gain more accounts and grow a pipeline in DVD.
-In the midst of this growth, Osiris purchased a sizeable library as an asset from Westlake Entertainment.
+In the midst of this growth, Osiris purchased sizable libraries from North American Distributors.
 Purchasing pieces of this library gave Osiris instant credibility and access to significant new accounts.

 As the accounts continued to grow, the level of films that Osiris was able to acquire, continued to improve in the sense of production, star power, and diversity.
 Osiris' intent is to never be typecast or known for providing one particular genre of movies, rather offer multiple genres at an affordable price to the consumer, as Osiris recognizes that the film business has become a volume industry.
 After acquiring the libraries it became clear that the next objective was to focus on development of accounts in television, VOD, and digital, since the days of DVD were becoming increasingly challenging.